College of Health Sciences

-Dr. Stepans has been a registered nurse since 1972, specializing in “parent-child” nursing.
-Since earning her master’s degree in 1989, her primary research interest has been in protecting infants from environmental tobacco smoke.
-In addition, she has participated in numerous interdisciplinary research projects.
-She began teaching part time at the University of Wyoming School of Nursing in 1989.
-Once she attained her Ph.D., she taught full time in the undergraduate, graduate, and RN/BSN programs at the University of Wyoming from 1996 to 2007.
-Taking a short break from academia, she was the assistant executive director and practice and education consultant at the Wyoming State Board of Nursing until April 2010 when she became a Walden faculty member in the BSN Completion Program.
+I have been a registered nurse since 1972 when I received a Bachelor’s degree from the University of Wyoming.
+My primary area of nursing has been “maternal-child” nursing.
+Since earning a Master’s degree in nursing in 1989, my primary research interest has been to protect infants from environmental tobacco smoke although I have participated in numerous interdisciplinary research projects.
+I began teaching at the University of Wyoming, School of Nursing in 1989 and earned a PhD in nursing from the University of South Carolina in 1996.
+I taught courses in the undergraduate, graduate and RN/BSN programs at the University of Wyoming from 1996 to 2007.
+Taking a short break from academia, I was the Assistant Executive Director and Practice and Education Consultant at the Wyoming State Board of Nursing until recently when I became a Walden University faculty member in the RN/BSN program.